SimplyCEO/HardSurvivalStrategie/README.md

 - New survival functions.
 The stone age never got more harder than this one.

 - Coins?
 Well, not yet.
-In some future updates the ability to get coins will me implemented... so... you can't use Villager Trading.
+In some future updates the ability to get coins will be implemented... so... you shouldn't use Villager Trading.

+- Spell books!
+Now added to cast mana to get extra powers while holding it in second hand.